trustbloc/wallet-sdk/cmd/wallet-sdk-gomobile/docs/bestpractices.md

 This document outlines some best practices for using the mobile bindings.

 For information on best practices for higher-level concepts that appear in Wallet-SDK, see [here](../docs/bestpractices.md).
-This document is only applicable to the mobile bindings specifically.
+While this document is only applicable to the mobile bindings specifically, those higher-level best practices that are applicable here as well since they're common to all Wallet-SDK bindings.

 ## Using Serializable Objects